 Research methods

-A total of 722 diabetic patients with primary liver cancer were grouped for IOM.
-Then the general information and biochemical indexes between the two groups were statistically analyzed.
+A total of 722 diabetic patients with primary liver cancer were evaluated for IOM.
+The general information and biochemical indices between the IOM and non-IOM groups were then statistically analyzed.

 Research results

-There was no significant difference in general information between the two groups, but the contents of alpha-fetoprotein (AFP) and cancer antigen 125 (CA125) in the IOM group were significantly higher than those in the non-intraocular metastasis group in biochemical indexes.
+There was no significant difference in general information between the two groups, but the contents of alpha-fetoprotein (AFP) and cancer antigen 125 (CA125) in the IOM group were significantly higher than those in the non-IOM group.

 Research conclusions